 NFPA 99 limits the amount of oxygen stored in a smoke zone to 300 cubic feet.
 Each E-size cylinder holds 25 cubic feet of oxygen, so the maximum number of E cylinders allowed is 12.
 Keep in mind that a large H cylinder holds 250 cubic feet of oxygen, so the maximum number allowed to be stored in a smoke zone would be one H cylinder and two E cylinders.

-- Oxygen Storage Options—Some hospitals use special UL-rated fire cabinets to store more than 12 E cylinders in a smoke zone.
+Oxygen Storage Options: Some facilities use special UL-rated fire cabinets to store more than 12 E cylinders in a smoke zone.
 For example, you could safely store 24 E cylinders or more in a cabinet with a one-hour rating.
 If you use a storage room with one-hour fire-rated walls and a 45-minute fire-rated door, you could store up to 3,000 cubic feet of oxygen.
-However, you would need to maintain a safe distance between the oxygen cylinders and any combustible materials in the room.
+You would, however, need to maintain a safe distance between the oxygen cylinders and any combustible materials in the room.
 If the storage room has sprinklers, only five feet of distance between the cylinders and combustible materials is required.
 If the room does not have sprinklers, a distance of 25 feet is required.
 The door to a large medical gas cylinder storage room should be kept locked.

 Secure Outside Cylinder Storage

 If stored outside, medical gas cylinders should be in a fenced area with a locked door or gate for security.
 NFPA 99 advises protecting cylinders during winter from accumulations of ice or snow and, during summer, screening cylinders from continuous exposure to direct rays of the sun in localities where extreme temperatures prevail.
 Consider installing a small roof over the medical gas cylinder storage area.